ryandewolfe33/COSC320Project/milestone4Paper.md

 Balancing the cost of the time vs the ticket price was challenging.
 We chose to solve this problem by assigning a constant conversion ratio, treating 1 dollar equal to 1 minute.
 OF course, this ratio could be updated with respect to user preferences, or to a company's preference to maximise profits while maintiang reasonable results.
 This is a problem with no clear solution, but a decision has to be made so we chose 1:1 after a short debate.

+A larger issue with our brute force algorithm is absolute runtime.
+We have lots of steps that run in O(n log n) or O(n) time, and with a large dataset these constant amplify and create long runtimes.
+Our first attempt did not finish running in 15minutes and some calculations show that a DFS through a tree with a large branching factor sush as this one require far too much computing power, even if the theorecital runtime is still O(n^2).

 ## Task Separation and Responsibilities.
 Ryan
 Josh